 The Industrial Maintenance Mechanic Apprenticeship is a three year program in which students attend courses in shortened semesters of only 8-weeks in the fall and spring.
 The rest of the year the apprentice receives industrial maintenance training from a dedicated mentor at the hiring company.

-Industrial maintenance mechanics completing this program will have earned an AAS degree in Manufacturing Technology, three NIMS credentials, a certification from the Department of Labor that they are fully qualified for their occupation, and three years of experience.
+Industrial maintenance mechanics completing this program will have earned an AAS degree in Mechatronics, three NIMS credentials, a certification from the Department of Labor that they are fully qualified for their occupation, and three years of experience.

 Industrial maintenance mechanics perform essential functions in manufacturing.
 They build, test, repair, adjust, train, and troubleshoot technical systems including turning and grinding machines, milling, drilling, CNC, lathes and more.
 This is a field of high demand, good pay, and excellent growth opportunities.

 Salary Outlook: $27,309 to $75,785 (NOT a guarantee of salary, just an estimated outlook in this industry.)

 Industrial Engineering Technician

 Heavy Equipment Mechanic